MStankiewiczOfficial/Hi-Notch/README.md

 ![GitHub License](https://img.shields.io/github/license/MStankiewiczOfficial/Hi-Notch?style=for-the-badge)
 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/MStankiewiczOfficial/Hi-Notch/total?style=for-the-badge)

 ## Useless Notch?
 Dynamic Notch!

 ![](https://github.com/MStankiewiczOfficial/Hi-Notch/blob/v24022/assets/screenshot.png?raw=true)
 ***Hi Notch!*** makes using your MacBook even more productive.
 It displays additional buttons and statuses of active applications such as web browsers, Apple Music, Microsoft Teams and Zoom.

-> ⚠️ Note: This is still in a test version, which means that there may be errors.
-Currently available features may be significantly modified or even removed.
-Bugs should be reported [here](https://github.com/MStankiewiczOfficial/Hi-Notch/issues).

 ## Available functions